HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Severity|Warning
 |Resolution|Specify a method that is allowed and retry the operation.

-### HpeWolfram.1.0.ModifyDefaultCredentials
+### HpeWolfram.1.4.ModifyDefaultCredentials
 Modify Credentials of Default User.

 | | |
 |:---|:---|
-|Message Format|"Modify Credentials of Default User"
+|Message Format|"Modify Credentials of Default User."
 |Severity|Warning
-|Resolution|Modify Credentials of Default User.
+|Resolution|Modify Credentials of Default User

-### HpeWolfram.1.0.MountFailed
+### HpeWolfram.1.4.MountFailed
 Mount operation failed.

 | | |